 The trail starts at East Entrance Trailhead and climbs up 1,000 feet onto the rim with views into Jolley Gulch and the east side slickrock areas.
 The first stretch of trail offers sweeping views of the slickrock areas on the east side before walking through the high ponderosa forest.
 After you traverse the rim, the views of the Echo Canyon basin open up as you near the East Rim.
 After hiking over the rim of the canyon you sharply descend 2,300 feet down to the floor of Zion Canyon ending at Weeping Rock, passing through Echo Canyon and down the Observation Point Trail.
 This trail is best in the late spring and fall.

 The Narrows is the narrowest section of Zion Canyon.
 This gorge, with walls a thousand feet tall and the river sometimes just twenty to thirty feet wide, is one of the most popular areas in Zion National Park.
-Most will hike up and back and will see the best views by hiking to Wall Street.
-You start at the last shuttle stop and hiking along the paved, wheelchair accessible Riverside Walk for one mile from the Temple of Sinawava.
-If you wish to see more, you will be walking in the Virgin River.
+Most will hike up and back and will see the best views by hiking 3 miles to Wall Street.
+You start at the last shuttle stop and hiking along the paved, wheelchair accessible Riverside Walk for one mile from the Temple of Sinawava shuttle stop.
+If you wish to see more, you must walk in the Virgin River.
 This can involve wading upstream for just a few minutes or it can be an all day hike.
-Some of our elite hikers will take on the 16 mile Top to Bottom hike (8 to 12 hrs) from outside the park and ending at the Temple of Sinawava.
+Some of our elite hikers will take on the 16 mile Top to Bottom hike (10 to 14 hrs) from Chamberlain's Ranch outside the park and ending where the Bottom Up hikers started.

 The most famous of these is the Bryce Amphitheater, which is filled with irregularly eroded spires of rocks called hoodoos.
 Perhaps every visitor to the park will spend at least some time marveling at its four main viewpoints, all found within the first few miles of the park: Bryce Point, Inspiration Point, Sunset Point, and Sunrise Point.